Team-1nf1n1ty/1nf1n1ty-Recruitments-2024/README.md

 Bonus points if you are able to take the inputs using command line arguments !!

 Once you are done, create a folder called "Python" in the repo you created earlier, and push your code into that folder.
+Also add output screenshots in the same folder.
 **Please note that sharing your solutions with other participants is strictly prohibited and may lead to your disqualification from the recruitment process**

 That is all about the 3 tasks you need to finish!
 Once you complete and document them, you will need to give us collaborator access.
 To do that, follow the steps outlined below.